Skip to Main Content

 Disclaimer

-Disclaimer: This guide does not constitute endorsement or promotion of the use of generative AI (GenAI) tools.
+Disclaimer: The information in this guide does not constitute endorsement or promotion of the use of generative AI (GenAI) tools.
 The content serves only to facilitate an understanding of how GenAI tools can be used within various contexts and should not replace any advice, guidance, or requirements from your instructors, supervisors, publishers, the institution, or other stakeholders.
 The Writing Centre does not use Artificial Intelligence to assess or provide feedback on student work.

 Can You Use GenAI?